diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 _Species ID_ and _other names_ and _**Species ID**_

-"other names"
+"other names", "tabs"

-# fArcCen1 Assembly Tutorial
+# _fArcCen1_ Assembly Tutorial

-This tutorial covers end-to-end assembly of the species [Flier Cyclid](https://vgp.github.io/genomeark/Archocentrus_centrarchus/) `fArcCen1`.
+This tutorial covers end-to-end assembly of the species [Flier Cyclid](https://vgp.github.io/genomeark/Archocentrus_centrarchus/) _**fArcCen1**_.
 The overall workflow can be depicted in the following simplified chart:

 ![Workflow chart 1.6](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/2019_0731_VGP_Pipeline_1.6.png)

 ## Getting Started

-When assigned an assembly, you will given a species ID for your given genome (in this example `fArcCen1`, for the fish species _Archocentrus centrarchus_) and a project will be shared with you containing the raw files for the genome which have been linked from the VGP AWS bucket.
+When assigned an assembly, you will given a **Species ID** for your given genome (in this example _fArcCen1_, for the fish species _Archocentrus centrarchus_) and a project will be shared with you containing the raw files for the genome which have been linked from the VGP AWS bucket.

-The root folder of the project will have the **Species ID** name (`fArcCen1`) and contain the following folders and files:
+The root folder of the project will have the **Species ID** name (_fArcCen1_) and contain the following folders and files:

 ```
 fArcCen1